silinternational/personnel-sync/README.md

 The default timeout for http requests to REST APIs is 45 seconds.
 It is possible to override the default value via an environment variable named `HTTP_TIMEOUT_SECONDS`, the value of which must be an integer between 1 and 600 inclusive.

+Alternatively, you can override the default value and the environment variable value by adding an `HttpTimeoutSeconds` entry in the `ExtraJSON` entry of your `Source`/`Destination` config entry.

 # Config